Heatstroke in Dogs and Cats: How to Spot the Signs Before It's Too Late

 What Is Heatstroke, and Why Are Pets So Vulnerable?

-Heatstroke occurs when a pet's core body temperature rises above 104°F and the body's natural cooling mechanisms are overwhelmed.
-Dogs and cats don't sweat the way humans do.
-Dogs rely almost entirely on panting, and cats primarily cool through grooming and paw pad perspiration, neither of which is efficient enough when ambient temperatures soar.
+Heatstroke occurs when a pet's core body temperature rises above roughly 104°F and the body's natural cooling mechanisms are overwhelmed.
+Dogs and cats do not sweat the way humans do.
+Dogs rely almost entirely on panting.
+Cats cool through limited grooming, radiant heat loss, and a small amount of paw-pad perspiration — none of which keeps up when ambient temperatures soar and humidity, exertion, or confinement stack on top.

-The result is a cascading internal crisis: organ tissues begin to swell, the GI tract loses its protective barrier, clotting factors become disrupted, and the kidneys and liver come under acute stress.
-If the body temperature reaches 106°F or higher, permanent organ damage and death can occur within minutes.
+Once cooling fails, a cascading internal crisis begins: organ tissues swell, the GI tract loses its protective barrier, clotting factors become disrupted, and the kidneys and liver come under acute stress.
+If body temperature reaches 106°F or higher, permanent organ damage and death can occur within minutes.

 Herriman, South Jordan, Riverton, and Bluffdale sit at roughly 4,400 to 5,000 feet of elevation.
-The thinner air and intense UV exposure at altitude accelerate dehydration and overheating, even on days that don't feel dangerously hot.
+Thinner air and intense UV exposure at altitude accelerate dehydration and overheating, even on days that do not feel dangerously hot to people walking between air-conditioned buildings.

 Pets at the Highest Risk